 Plants use nitrogen to build stems, and leaves, which is what happens through vegetation.
 During flower, its main use is to make chlorophyll, for photosynthesises.

-Nitrogen Deficiency in Coco & Hydro
+Coco & Hydro

 Increasing the EC of your feed is a good way to add the extra nitrogen to your medium.
 Grow nutrients, are high in Nitrogen, and will be an easy way to fix the nutrient problem.